Gets or sets a string array of abbreviated month names associated with the current DateTimeFormatInfo object.

 In some languages, a month name that is part of a date appears in the genitive case.
 For example, a date in the ru-RU or Russian (Russia) culture consists of the day number and the genitive month name, such as 1 Января (1 January).
 For these cultures, if a custom format string includes the "MMM" format specifier, the DateTime.ToString or ToString method includes the appropriate member of the array in place of the "MMM" in the result string.

 In a set operation, the array must be one-dimensional with exactly 13 elements, because Calendar objects accommodate calendars that have 13 months.
 For calendars that have 12 months, the thirteenth element should be String.Empty.
+The first element (the element at index zero) represents the first month of the year defined by the Calendar property.

 If you set the property, you must also set the AbbreviatedMonthNames property.